get-iplayer/get_iplayer/README.md

 * Runs on Linux (Debian, Ubuntu, openSUSE and many others), OS X (10.5+) and Windows (XP/Vista/7/8)
 * Requires perl 5.8.8+ with LWP module

+**NOTE:** get_iplayer can only search programmes broadcast within the previous 7 days, even if they are available for 30 days on the iPlayer web site.
+See [FAQ #1](https://github.com/dinkypumpkin/get_iplayer/wiki/faq).

 ## Documentation

 <https://github.com/dinkypumpkin/get_iplayer/wiki>